Refactoring code with flir

 Let’s take an example.

 dplyr contains several functions marked as “deprecated” or “superseded”.
 Deprecated means that those functions will be removed in a later version of the package because they have some weaknesses that cannot be easily fixed or because there are alternative functions that are always better to use.
-Those functions are not supported anymore, meaning that bugs won’t be fixed anymore so you should update your code if you use them.
-Superseded means that the function still works and is still supported in terms of fixing bugs, but there are better alternatives that are more performant or readable for instance.
+Those functions are not supported anymore, meaning that bugs won’t be fixed, so you should update your code if you use them.
+Superseded means that the function still works and is still supported in terms of fixing bugs, but there are better alternatives that are more efficient or readable for instance.

 Let’s say we have several occurrences of dplyr::sample_n() in our project.
 This function is superseded and we should use slice_sample() instead.
 First, after installing flir, we can create a flir folder with flir::setup_flir().
-Then we add a new rule with flir::add_new_rule("superseded-sample-n).
+Then we add a new rule with flir::add_new_rule("superseded-sample-n").

 This creates the file below (flir/rules/custom/superseded-sample-n.yml):